stormchaserroleplaying/stormchaserRPG/Spells/2/Necromancy/index.md

 In addition, one creature of your choice in that area gains Stamina equal to 1dR plus your spellcasting ability modifier.

-**At higher levels:** When you cast this spell using 3 or more mana, the damage is increased by 1d6 and the Stamina gained is increased by 1dR.
+**At higher levels:** When you cast this spell using 3 or more mana, the damage is increased by 1d6 and the Stamina gained is increased by 1dR for each additional mana used.